7onn/hellofresh/README.md

 - The application **MUST** be deployable on a Kubernetes cluster.
 Please provide manifest files and a script that deploys the application on a Minikube cluster.
 - The application **MUST** be accessible from outside the Minikube cluster.

-### Metrics expectation

-We would love to see as many indicators you can expose from the application as you see fit, but please don't forget to include the metrics below:

-- Total incoming requests are counted in groups of HTTP response codes 200, 400 - 404 and 500.
-- Uptime of service which is rotated after every deployment.

-### Logging expectation

-- Ideally, the HTTP status codes can be filtered from HTTP access logs.
-- For manipulation requests like PUT/POST please give us a proper status whether they are processed or not.
-- Would be perfect if REQUEST ID field will be presented and be searchable.

-We work with JSON Log format in our day to day, but feel free to choose the one you are most familiar with.

-### Tracing expectation

-- We should see a waterfall flow, with spans for your requests, every middleware should be wrapped in a span.
-- Create a root span if the tracing context is empty
-- If you're using a data structure store, memory-caching solution or a database(MySQL, PostgreSQL, MongoDB, etc), make sure to show your queries.
-- Add tags and annotations, if needed.

 ## Rules
 ### Instrumentation